 We need people who are trained to fight the legal battle and get us the compensation we deserve.
 We are responsible for making sure the heirs (family) have the future the victim had designed and was working to provide.

 This is a difficult battle to fight.
-Here is an example of what your wrongful death lawyer in Idaho will have to prove responsibility for the action that resulted in the death of your family member, and that the dollar amount that is fair and reasonable, including:
+Here is an example of what your attorney will have to prove responsibility for the action that resulted in the death of your family member, and that the dollar amount that is fair and reasonable, including:

 ○ Current salary